nchavez1/classes/class-03/README.md

 ## Browsers are asynchronous

-Browsers download asynchronously.
+Browsers do lots of things asynchronously.
-Otherwise, they'd lock up during file downloads.
+Otherwise, they'd freeze during things like file downloads.
+Working asynchronously complicates things, especially when we're loading remote data sources.
-This complicates things.
-The typical way (old-fashioned way?) for JavaScript to handle asynchronous loads is with callback functions.
-For example, early versions of D3.js (before observablehq.com existed) would load USGS GeoJSON earthquakes with something like this:
+The typical (soon to be old-fashioned) way for JavaScript to handle asynchronous loads is with callback functions.
+For example, early versions of D3 (before observablehq.com existed) would load the USGS GeoJSON earthquake feed with something like this:

         var url = 'https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_hour.geojson';